nilevols/fuckbraintranslater/README.md

 # fuckbraintranslater
-Translate fuckbrain code in a simple java.
+Translate fuckbrain code to readable plain text in a simple java.

 2017-5-31 17:58:15
 1. Can do basic translate;